Oleksandr-Sulyma/Pixabay-Image-Search-App/README.md

-# goit-js-hw-12
+# Pixabay Image Search App

-**Проєкт:** Пошук зображень через Pixabay API з пагінацією та модальним переглядом.
+**Project:** An image search application built with the Pixabay API, featuring pagination and image preview in a modal window.

-**Функціонал:**
+**Features:**
-- Пошук за ключовим словом
+- Image search by keyword
-- Відображення 15 зображень за запитом
+- Display of 15 images per request
-- Кнопка Load More
+- Load More button for pagination
-- Модальне перегортання зображень (SimpleLightbox)
+- Image preview in a modal window using SimpleLightbox
-- Повідомлення про кінець результатів
+- Notification when the end of search results is reached

-**Технології:**
+**Technologies:**
 JavaScript (ES6 Modules, async/await), Vite, Axios, SimpleLightbox, iziToast, Prettier